 “No guest would have noticed, only another geisha.
-That's why she promoted you.
+That is why she promoted you.
 You were a little rushed, it happens when we are under pressure.
 Nothing was out of order or sloppy.
-When you can do it so well, no tea master can find a flaw, the tea practice will slow and more time will be spent on conversation, music and drawing.
+When you can do it so well, no tea master can find a flaw, the tea practice will slow and more time will be spent on conversation, music, and drawing.
 I will help you with music and conversation, Daphne will help both of us in calligraphy.
 I am an adequate calligrapher, not a good one, and light years away from Daphne.”

 “I thought you are Daphne.”

 “Physical skills do not mingle.
 She cannot sing as I do, I cannot do martial arts as she does.
 I can hear what she hears, see what she sees, taste, touch and smell are weakly connected, hardly at all.”

 “We focus on the gifts we've been given, not worry about the ones we were not.”

 When we get to Chapmans, the driver pops the trunk and Chloe sees the stack of bags and boxes.

 Angelo takes them to the entrance lobby, “I don’t know what a maiko is, but it sounds like a big deal, congrats Chloe.”

 “Thanks, I earned a chance to do more work, but I love it.”

 “When I get home, I’m gonna look it up and show the family, you girls get up to more stuff inna week than most people do inna year.
 See you soon, stay outta trouble,” he laughs, “like that’s gonna happen.”